"Symptoms of thyroid disease can easily be mistaken for or overlap symptoms of another issue. This is why thyroid issues are easy to overlook."

 Lose Excess Weight

 Studies show that women with a Body Mass Index (BMI) over 40 have lower thyroid function.
-Research hasn't determined yet whether being overweight causes thyroid issues or thyroid issues cause you to be overweight.
+Research hasn't determined yet whether being overweight causes thyroid issues or thyroid issues causes weight gain.
 But we do know there is a correlation between the two.
 So you want to do your best to maintain a healthy weight: exercise on a consistent basis, and eat healthy foods.

 Maintain Healthy Iodine Levels